How does the RDTI work?

 The RDTI offers a 15% tax credit on eligible R&D expenditure.
 You can use this to reduce the amount of income tax you pay.
 In some circumstances, you can receive a cash refund in place of a tax credit.

 Countries with higher rates of R&D tend to have more diverse and more highly productive economies.
 So increasing R&D is an important step towards boosting both your business, and the diversity and productivity of the New Zealand economy.

 The tax credit is issued after you’ve filed your income tax return and other steps are completed.
 However, earlier access is possible - e.g. by using your anticipated credit to offset your provisional tax payments.

-Soon, you will also be able to apply for RDTI in-year payments - an interest-free loan that gives you cash closer to when you’re doing your R&D.
+You can also apply for RDTI in-year payments - an interest-free loan that gives you cash closer to when you’re doing your R&D.

 Find out more about the thinking behind the RDTI.

 - tax credit equal to 15% of eligible R&D expenditure

 - you can use your anticipated RDTI tax credit to offset provisional tax payments

 - if your business is in a tax loss position or your credit exceeds your tax to pay, you may be eligible to have all or some of your credit refunded in cash (up to a cap based on labour-related taxes) and/or carried forward to the next income year

 - you can apply for RDTI in-year payments - an interest-free loan that gives you regular cash payments, starting in the income year in which you’re carrying out R&D